ranjgith-s/github-pr-analyzer/README.md

 The compiled files will be placed in the `build/` directory.

-The application formats durations with **date-fns**, automatically using your browser's language for pluralized output.
+The application formats durations with **date-fns** in English, using pluralized output.
+Localization can be added later.